CMPUT301F14T05/CorgFu/CorgFu.wiki/UseCases.md

 	Postcondition:		The question or answer is accepted if the photo is <65kb and rejected if it is >64kb Main Success
 	Scenario:
-						1. AppUser selects the "yes" option when prompted "Do you want to add picture".
+						1. User selects to add a picture for Question/Answer.
 						2. App displays a list of image options either from the gallery/camera.
-						3. AppUser adds a picture <65kB.
+						3. User adds a picture <65kB.
 	Extensions:			2a.
 Image directory is empty; AppUser selects a void picture option 2a1.
 Picture added is >64kB.
 	Frequency of Use: 	Likely used somewhat often by AppUsers who add pictures to their answers.
 	Status:				Testcases in production
 	Responsibility:		Anthony for Test cases
-	Priority:			P3 - Low
+	Priority:			P2 - Medium

 ####	ID:	UC-10